jeremymtan/Todd/README.md

 # Todd
-This is all imported from my Heroku Git repository into my Github Git repository
+This is all imported from my Heroku Git repository into my Github Git repository!